tomaarsen/TwitchRandomRecipe/README.md

 ---
 ### Cooldown

 To prevent spam, a cooldown between `!recipe` uses is implemented.
 To further reduce spam, whenever a user hits such a cooldown, they are whispered the time until the cooldown expires, rather than being told so in chat.
+Users can whisper the bot `!nopm` to disable these cooldown whispers, and `!yespm` to (re)enable the cooldown private messages.

 The length of this cooldown in seconds can be modified in the `settings.json` file.
 For more information, see the [Settings](#settings) section below.